nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-07-18-video-new-with-visual-studio-2013-manage-portfolio-backlogs-to-understand-the-scope-of-work/index.md

 ---
-title: "Video: New with Visual Studio 2013: Manage portfolio backlogs to understand the scope of work"
+title: 'Video: New with Visual Studio 2013: Manage portfolio backlogs to understand the scope of work'
-description: "Discover how to effectively manage portfolio backlogs in Visual Studio 2013 to enhance your project scope understanding.
-Watch the video for insights!"
+description: Discover how to effectively manage portfolio backlogs in Visual Studio 2013 to enhance your project scope understanding.
+Watch the video for insights!
 date: 2013-07-18
 creator: Martin Hinshelwood
 id: "9718"